 Current income tax for current and prior periods is recognised at the amount expected to be paid to or recovered from the tax authorities, using the tax rates and tax laws that have been enacted or substantively enacted by the reporting date.
-Management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation.
-It establishes provisions, where appropriate, on the basis of amounts expected to be paid to the tax authorities.
+Management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation and considers whether it is probable that a tax authority will accept an uncertain tax treatment.
+The Group measures its tax balances either based on the most likely amount or the expected value, depending on which method provides a better prediction of the resolution of the uncertainty.